Matha: Shaiva Siddhanta

-Aadheenams
+Aadheenam

 Adheenams are ancient Tamil Saiva Siddhantha monasteries and mutts in South India and Srilanka.
 Aadheenams are typically headed by a pontiff, who is considered to be an authority on Saiva Siddhanta.
 Aadheenams are from the Vellalar community who are devout followers of Shaiva Siddhanta.
 Vellalars are a traditionally farmers and landowning community found in Tamil Nadu with a strong tradition of education and scholarship.
 There is also a Hawaii Adheenam, established by Srilankan Tamil immigrants in Hawaii.
 Nagarathars are also followers of Saiva Siddhanta.

 The history of Aadheenams in South India can be traced back to the 6th century CE.
 The first Aadheenam was founded by the Hindu saint Appar, who is considered to be one of the three Nayanars, or great saints, of Saiva Siddhanta.
 The other two Nayanars were Sundarar and Tirugnanasambandar.

 Aadheenams flourished during the 16th and 17th centuries, during which time they played a major role in the spread of Saiva Siddhanta philosophy.
 Aadheenams continued to play an important role in South Indian society during the 18th and 19th centuries.
 They were instrumental in the revival of Saiva Siddhanta philosophy during the 19th century, and they also played a major role in the Indian independence movement.

 Aadheenams continue to play an important role in South Indian society today.
 They are centers of learning and spirituality, and they provide social services to the community.
 Aadheenams are an important part of the fabric of South Indian society, and they continue to play a vital role in the Hindu faith.